 Hate throwing out leftover hummus after it sits in the fridge for a few days?
 Me too.
 That’s why I decided to give freezing hummus a try.

 I love hummus, especially the roasted red pepper flavor.
 I don’t eat that much of it, though — a third of a small container here, another tiny portion there.
-And since open hummus doesn’t last that long, I sometimes need to get creative just to finish the jar before it spoils.
+And since open hummus doesn’t last long (here’s how long hummus lasts), I sometimes need to get creative just to finish the jar before it spoils.

 Fortunately, freezing turned out an excellent solution to this issue.
 It doesn’t require any extra equipment and takes only a few minutes, so there are no excuses for not doing it.